These meetings are taking place on 26 March 2025 and 31 March 2025. Further details will be found below.

 road names, which are listed alphabetically.
 The list includes details of the tree’s location within the road and the species.

 RAWW aims to protect and enhance the local environment and promote the interests of the local community.
-This includes responding to planning applications and issues raised by local residents and taking part in consultations on all major building development projects and events held in in the area.
-These activities involve liaising with Merton Council, our MP Stephen Hammond, local councillors and with local groups including the Raynes Park Community Forum, Friends of Morley Park (FoMP), the Wimbledon Society and the Wimbledon Union of Residents Associations.
+This includes responding to planning applications and issues raised by local residents and taking part in consultations on all major building development projects and events held in the area.
+These activities involve liaising with Merton Council, our MP Paul Kohler, local councillors and with local groups including the Raynes Park Association, Raynes Park Community Forum, Friends of Morley Park (FoMP), the Wimbledon Society and the Wimbledon Union of Residents Associations.

 RAWW also delivers an annual mailing to all households in the area, sends regular email updates on local issues to members and holds an AGM.